- Learn what Zelle does.

 - PayPal.
 The payments system supporting online money transfers.

-- Square.
-Offers merchant services and point-of-sale payment solutions along with P2P payments via Square’s Cash app.
+- Block.
+(Formerly Square, offers merchant services and point-of-sale payment solutions along with P2P payments via Square’s Cash app.

 - Apple Pay.
 Mobile payment available on Apple devices.